grafana/agent/docs/developer/releasing.md

 ## Performing Releases

-The lifetime of a release branch is sheparded by a single person, picked from a rota of project maintainers and contributors.
-The release shepard is responsible for managing all releases that compose the release branch.
+The lifetime of a release branch is shepherded by a single person, picked from a rota of project maintainers and contributors.
+The release shepherd is responsible for managing all releases that compose the release branch.

-For a new release branch, the release shepard will:
+For a **new release branch**, the release shepherd will:

 1. Gather consensus on which commit should be used as a base for the release branch.

 2. Create and push the release branch from the selected base commit.

+   The name of the release branch should be the name of the stable version we intend to release, e.g. `release-v0.31`.
+Release branches do not contain the `-rc.N` release candidate suffix, i.e. there is no `release-v0.31-rc.0`.

 3. Create a PR to cherry-pick additional commits into the release branch as needed.

-4. Create a PR to [update code](#updating-code) for the upcoming release candidate.
-A new section in the changelog should be added for the release candidate, documenting all changes introduced by the release candidate.
+4. Create a PR to [update code](#updating-code) using the `-rc.N` release candidate version.

-4. Update the changelog with a new section for the upcoming release candidate, documenting changes that will be introduced in that release candidate.

 5. Tag the release candidate using the tag naming convention `vX.Y.0-rc.N`.